 Lose your mind and come to your senses

 I was initially trained in Gestalt psychotherapy and this phrase was often quoted to represent the essence of Gestalt philosophy.
 It highlights the importance of experiencing the present moment and placing less emphasis on our logical and rational mind.
 We talked about awareness rather than mindfulness to help our clients to be in the present when working in therapy.
 This was revolutionary in psychology at the time when most approaches were not focused on awareness of the present moment.

 What has science told us ?

-Today there is widespread understanding that our brains can be re-wired from the effects of trauma/stress and family dysfunction by attention to the present experience through a mindful and focused attention.
+Today there is widespread understanding that our brains can be re-wired from the effects of trauma/stress and family dysfunction by attention to the present experience through a mindful and focused attention

 Emotional catharsis can re-traumatize people.
 Maybe in the days of hitting cushions to encourage an expression of anger and ‘get it all out’, it initially felt relieving.
-However, we now know that this ‘encouragement’ of emotional intensity re-traumatizes clients, and furthermore, will keep them stuck in emotional overwhelm and traumatic patterns and responses.
+However, we now know that this ‘encouragement’ of emotional intensity can re-traumatizes clients, and furthermore, may keep them stuck in emotional overwhelm and traumatic patterns and responses.

 So what does it mean to be regulated ?

 Quite simply it is a state of tolerance of our experience.
 A sense of well being in which we can process our emotional, somatic and mental processes.
 It is when we are in this state that traumatic and childhood experiences can be integrated and the patterns that are negatively impacting our life can be changed.
 We often need to learn to do this and this is where a mindfulness practice can come in.

 Learning to be in the present moment, developing an observation of our body’s responses, focusing on breath, noticing shifts of relaxation, are all ways we can develop regulation.